 Why are HPV vaccination rates overall much lower than experts believe is appropriate?

 There are many reasons.
 Some parents simply aren’t aware that HPV, particularly the high-risk types called HPV 16 and HPV 18, can cause several types of cancer.
 That’s true for parents of all ethnicities.
-In my research with Hispanic parents, some who were unaware of the connection between HPV and cancer said they would definitely vaccinate their children after learning about it.
+In research with Hispanic parents, some who were unaware of the connection between HPV and cancer said they would definitely vaccinate their children after learning about it.

-We know some parents disapprove of vaccines.
+Some parents disapprove of vaccines.
 But that sentiment is less common among Hispanics overall.
 Research shows that Hispanic parents are supportive of vaccination and make sure their kids get their shots.

 That underscores another problem that is sometimes referred to as “the missed opportunity.”
 Many children are vaccinated with the Tdap (tetanus, diphtheria, and pertussis) and meningococcal vaccines around 11 or 12 years of age.
 These shots protect them against a variety of diseases.
 But many of these kids don’t receive the HPV vaccine, though it is recommended to be administered at the same age.